ASE-Workshop-2023/tutorial/_episodes/09-electronic-structure.md

 ~~~
 {: .python}

+### Specify a directory for each calculation to avoid overwriting

-7. We create the Espresso calculator for the scf calculation.
-We initialize it with a dedicated directory where the calculator will save the input and the standard-output file of pw.x.
-As we are going to run few calculations one after the other we will use a specific directory for each of them so that we don't overwrite the input and output files.
-The binary files that have to be read by the successive calculations will instead be saved in the same directory specified by the outdir input variable defined above.
+- We are now ready to create an `Espresso` calculator for the scf calculation.
+- As we are going to run few calculations we will specify a specific directory for each of them so that we don't overwrite the input and standard-output files of the `pw.x` programme.
+- Binary files that are read by successive calculations will be saved in the `outdir` input variable defined above.
+- We also specify some other key information; the Monkhort-Pack mesh for kpoints, and the offset of the MP mesh.

 ~~~
-from ase.calculators.espresso import Espresso scf_directory = Path('./si_fcc/scf/).absolute()
+from ase.calculators.espresso import Espresso

+scf_directory = Path('./si_fcc/scf/).absolute()

 scf_calc = Espresso(directory=scf_directory,